arthurnn/apn_sender/README.md

 ## Usage

-APN sender can use [Resque](http://github.com/defunkt/resque) or Sidekiq to send asynchronous messages, if none of them are installed it creates a new thread to send messages.
+APN sender can use [Resque](http://github.com/defunkt/resque) or [Sidekiq](https://github.com/mperham/sidekiq) to send asynchronous messages, if none of them are installed it creates a new thread to send messages.

+### 1. Use a background processor or not.

+You can either use Resque or Sidekiq, I strongly advice using Sidekiq, as apn_sender uses a connection pool for the apple socks.
+To use apn_snder with one of them you dont have to do anything, just include the background processor gem into your gemfile and it will all work.

-### 1. Queueing Messages From Your Application
+### 2. Queueing Messages From Your Application

 To queue a message for sending through Apple's Push Notification service from your Rails application: